 For example, the template for Financial statements, created by Xero, lets you prepare reports right on your mobile phone.
 The template has different tabs where you can input Transactions, Profit & Loss, Balance Sheet, and Categories.
 Instructions are provided as well.

-Check out our blog post on How to Build a Simple Budget Template in Google Sheets and Synchronize It With Xero.
+Check out our blog post on How to Build a Simple Budget Template in Google Sheets.